 Regardless, of age, jumping into writing is very much like going back to high school.
 Just like freshman year, you don’t know where you fit, whether you’re cool or not, or if anyone will ask you to the homecoming dance.
 Those same basic insecurities come rushing back, repackaged in older labels.
 The good news is you won’t get wedgies or stuffed into lockers—unless you do it to yourself.
 Which would be another problem all together.

-This will likely come as a shock to many of you.
+These old feelings of inadequacy will likely come as a shock to you.
 You’ve spent the last thirty or forty years becoming Successful at Doing Things—parenting, managing, marketing, surviving five or six decades.
-You might have convinced yourself that you were well past this kind of teenage angst.
+You probably convinced yourself that you were well past this kind of teenage angst.
+Aren’t I past that stuff, like getting random pimples?
 Well, you’re not.
-(Full confession: I still get distressing nightmares that I’ve slept through a final exam or haven’t gone to any of the lectures all semester.
-At nearly 60, this seems somewhat unfair to me.
-But there you are.)
+Full confession: I still get nightmares that I’ve slept through a final exam or haven’t gone to any of the lectures all semester.
+At 60, this seems somewhat unfair to me.
+But there you are.

 And here’s the real shocker.
-It doesn’t really matter how successful you are as a writer.
+It doesn’t matter how successful you are as a writer.
 This self-distrust never goes away.
-A few months ago, I read an interview with author Hilary Mantel.
+A year or two ago, I read an interview with author Hilary Mantel.
 I mean, this lady has crushed it.
-She’s won back-to-back Booker awards for her last two novels, Wolf Hall and Bring Up the Bodies.
+She won back-to-back Booker awards for her novels, Wolf Hall and Bring Up the Bodies.
 It takes a heap of talent to turn Thomas Cromwell—the heretofore uninteresting Cromwell—into a literary pop icon.
 (Okay, she was helped a little by perennial favorites Henry VIII and Anne Boleyn being part the story, too.)
-But in this interview, Ms. Mantel confesses that the reason she’s taking so long to finish the final volume of her Thomas Cromwell trilogy, is that she’s so terribly afraid of disappointing her readers after the great success of the first two volumes.
-That is classic writerly self-doubt… albeit with a big advance from her publisher.
+But in this interview, Ms. Mantel confessed that the reason she was taking so long to finish the final volume of her Thomas Cromwell trilogy, The Mirror and the Light, is that she was so terribly afraid of disappointing readers after the great success of the first two volumes in this trilogy.
+That is classic writerly self-doubt… albeit buffered by a big advance from her publisher.
+Or perhaps aggravated by that big advance?

 Whoa, that was a downer.